jamesd321/WillisTowersWatson/README.md

     *	Don’t worry about updating information on an existing reservation for this problem
 *	Create a view to show available campsite reservation dates
 *	Create a function that shows the most popular day to visit the canyon

+### Answer
+Normally there would be more discovery into the type of data needing to be collected.
+The tables are designed to answer the problem listed above plus a few columns that have been nice in my career.
+Forexample, created and last modified have always been great.

+Some Assumptions made:
+* Campsites can be reserved for more than 1 day.
+A start and end dates are provided to block multiple days; cutting down on multiple record entries.
+* Cancelling a reservation does not remove the record but marks the record as cancelled.
+* Ids are big integers.
+I have seen 32 bit integers hitting max.
+* Metadata column is added incase additional data is needing to be stored via JSON or another structure.
+* Users, logs, and security are not added.

+The way of presenting the database changes was not clear.
+I created SQL files to be executed on a SQL Server Database.

+Order of SQL execution:
+1. Tables.sql
+2. Views.sql
+3. Functions.sql
+4. Sprocs.sql
+5. Data.sql